The Camera in Her Hands: How Women Redefined Nude Art Photography

 Imogen Cunningham

-From Pictorialism to f/64: A Shift to Pure Form
+From Pictorialism to f/64: The Shift to Pure Form

 "Triangles" (1928) by Imogen Cunningham